zziro/catalog-project-deployment/README.md

 	* Configuring Port, PasswordAuthentication and PermitRootLogin:
 		* sudo vim /etc/ssh/sshd_config
 		* Find PasswordAuthentication and as no : PasswordAuthentication no
-		* Find Port and chagne to 2200: Port 2200
+		* Find Port and change to 2200: Port 2200
 		* Find PermitRootLogin and set up as no: PermitRootLogin no
 	* Restart the ssh service: sudo service ssh restart
-	* Write 'exit' to go out 'logout'.
+	* Write 'exit' to go out and then 'logout' to disconnect.
 	* Testing the connectio as grader: ssh -i ~/.ssh]/private_key.rsa grader@54.152.38.77

 * Configure firewall